MSR18-CROSSREC/MSR18-CROSSREC/experimental_results/LibRec/README.md

 This folder contains the experimental results for LibRec with different configurations concerning the number of neighbour project used in the recommendation phase (n) and the number of recommended libraries (r).
-Each sub-folder stores the 10-fold cross validation results for a combination of n and r.